|Estimate on October 15, 2021||Forecast for October 29, 2021|

 This website provides up-to-date estimates and future forecasts of SARS-CoV-2 infections, COVID-19 cases, and (coming soon) COVID-19-related hospitalizations and deaths in North Carolina.
 The models were developed and are maintained by researchers at UNC Chapel Hill and North Carolina State using data from North Carolina Department of Health and Human Services (NCDHHS), with some past data curated by The Raleigh News & Observer, WRAL News, and the Duke-Margolis Center for Health Policy.

 We are attempting to update our estimates every day and are always working to improve our models.
-As new data are released, we integrate it into our current estimates and future forecasts; the most recent update used data from June 18, 2021.1 The most recent large changes in our model were on January 8th, February 4th, and March 25th 2021, when we added temporal breakpoints to account for the changes in transmission around Thanksgiving, New Years Day, and the easing of statewide social distancing measures; our most recent model update incorporated the vaccinated population.
+As new data are released, we integrate it into our current estimates and future forecasts; the most recent update used data from October 15, 2021.1 The most recent large changes in our model were on January 8th, February 4th, March 25th, July 9th, and September 1st 2021 when we added temporal breakpoints to account for the changes in transmission around Thanksgiving, New Years Day, the easing of statewide social distancing measures, and the delta variant surge; our most recent model update incorporated the vaccinated population.
 The table shows a summary of our most current estimates and 2-week forecasts, and the graph below shows our daily model estimates of the number of North Carolina residents actively infected with SARS-CoV-2 (split by people who are infectious and not infectious).2 Visit our SEIR model, Hospitalization model, Summary, and Timeline pages for more information.

 Please note that all values presented are subject to uncertainty and the assumptions in our model.
 They are likely to change as we incorporate more data and improve our model.
 For more information on process for updating our model, please see our SEIR and Hospitalization modeling details pages.↩︎